 - Players must answer all questions asked of them by a judge completely and honestly, regardless of the type of information requested.
 Players may request to do so away from the match.

 - Players may not represent derived or free information incorrectly.

 - Players must answer completely and honestly any specific questions pertaining to free information.

 - At Regular Rules Enforcement Level, all derived information is instead considered free.

-Judges are encouraged to help players in determining free information, but must avoid assisting players with derived information about the game state.
+Judges are encouraged to help players in determining free and status information, but must avoid assisting players with derived information about the game state.